Quick answer

 - Order and dispatch data may also live in Tally

-For a how-to guide, see how to create sales performance dashboards.
+For a detailed how-to guide, see how to create sales performance dashboards.

 How Sales Dashboards Improve Performance